What we do

 We place the utmost emphasis on hydrocarbon transport risks.
 We routinely check refined product vessels (age, double hulls, etc.).
 We perform quality and safety audits of oil depots.
 We conduct training sessions for our gas station staff.

-We do not use endangered wood species in our products and use only FSC-certified wood and wood products.
+We avoid using endangered wood species in our private label products and only use FSC-certified wood and wood products.

 We do not use animal furs in textile fabrics, nor do we use angora or mohair.